 For you, luxury travel goes beyond staying in a four-star hotel or sipping champagne on a yacht in the Bahamas.
 It’s more about a unique experience.

-Oftentimes luxury travellers forgo little vacations throughout the year so they can afford that one perfect luxury travel vacation.
+Often, luxury travellers forgo little vacations throughout the year so they can afford to take that one perfect luxury vacation.

 Take a cue from a luxury travel blog.

-A budget traveller is someone who either doesn’t have a lot of money to spend on Five-star hotels or chooses to travel on a budget so that want to travel longer and make their money last as long as possible.
+A budget traveller is someone who either doesn’t have a lot of money to spend on Five-star hotels or chooses to travel on a budget to make their money last as long as possible and travel longer.

-Typically you try to keep your expenses down by eating on the cheap, staying in low-cost accommodations, hostels and take public transportation over more expensive modes of transportation.
+Typically, this type of tourist likes to keep expenses down by eating on the cheap, staying in low-cost accommodations and hostels and taking public transportation over more expensive modes of transportation.